 This shit happens.
 All.
 The.
 Time.

-Hey, I have no real issue with this.
+Listen, I’m just making a point.
+I have no real issue with this.
 Obviously.
-I do think books and shows, done right, are an extra source of light to shine onto the issues women face.
-I think that’s important.
-The #metoo is one of those lights.
-Showing that as women, we are not alone in our experiences and we are sounding the alarm to stand together and say we’re not going to take this anymore.
+I do think books and shows, done with good intention, are an extra source of light to shine on the issues women face.
+I think that’s important – showing we are not alone in our experiences.

-Funny enough, the complaint I hear the most is from men: that they don’t “feel safe” approaching a woman to flirt anymore.
+Funny enough, the complaint we hear the most from men these days is that they don’t “feel safe” approaching a woman to flirt anymore.

 Once again, women are saying “hey! this fucked up shit is happening to us!” and instead of men (not all men) saying back, “you’re right! that is fucked up!
 I’m sorry you have to deal with that!”
 Men are whining about how this affects their ability to hit on women.

 This book is so fucking good.
 It’s not only a work of art, it’s a work of societal importance.
 And it’s also pretty creepy.